grafana/grafana/docs/sources/explore/query-management.md

 Query history contains the list of queries that you created in Explore.
 This history is stored in the Grafana database and isn't shared with other users.
 The retention period for a query history is **two weeks**.
 Queries older than two weeks are automatically deleted.

 {{% admonition type="note" %}}
-Starred queries aren't subject to the two week retention period and aren't deleted.
+Starred queries aren't subject to the two-week retention period and aren't deleted.
 {{% /admonition %}}

 To view your query history: